-Virginia Bioinformatics Institute offers ETBLAST as a free service This service able detect identical matches between articles two in several databases including Medline.
-It available on the website: http://etest.vbi.vt.edu/etblast3/.Turnitin plagiarism detection software is another tool.
-Turnitin is a popular program supplied by I Paradigms and it is used by teachers and professors.
+Virginia Bioinformatics Institute offers ETBLAST as a free service This service is able to detect identical matches between articles two in several databases including Medline.
+It is available on the website: http://etest.vbi.vt.edu/etblast3/.Turnitin plagiarism detection software is another tool.
+Turnitin is a popular global program supplied by I Paradigms and it is used by teachers and professors.
 The institutions are required to pay annual fees to access this service for their staff and students.
 Another famous service is iThenticate, which is also supplied by IParadigms (23).
-Lately, the journals which employ plagiarism-detection software check the submitted articles before their publication approval to avoid post-publication retractions (20).
+Lately, the journals plagiarism-detection which emplov software check the submitted articles before their publication approval to avoid post-publication retractions (20).